Summer Internships Available

 conducting independent research and, in most cases, interviewing

 stakeholders.
-Typically, research projects involve travel within
+Typically, research projects involve some travel within

 California.
 In addition, interns perform quantitative analysis on a